B-stage: Madonna

 The stage for Madonna's Rebel Heart Tour had a long cross-shaped runway and ended in a heart-shaped B-stage.

-Madonna has used a B-stage in five of her ten tours starting with The Girlie Show, Confessions Tour, Sticky & Sweet Tour, The MDNA Tour and Rebel Heart Tour connected by a catwalk.
-In The MDNA Tour, she employed a V-shaped catwalk to connect the main stage with the B stage.
+Madonna has used a B-stage in six of her twelve tours starting with the Girlie Show, Confessions, Sticky & Sweet, MDNA, Rebel Heart and Celebration tours, connected by a catwalk.
+In the MDNA Tour, she employed a V-shaped catwalk to connect the main stage with the B stage, while Celebration used a network of B-stages and runways inspired by the streets and blocks of Manhattan.

 Aerosmith and Bon Jovi

 Aerosmith has employed a B-stage on almost every tour since 2001 (sometimes connected by a catwalk).
 During their outdoor amphitheater performances from 2001 to 2003, Aerosmith would play three songs on this stage during the middle of the show, and in more recent years, the band members go back and forth between the main stage and the B-stage throughout their performances via a catwalk.
 Bon Jovi made use of such a stage during their 2008 Lost Highway Tour in which Jon Bon Jovi (and sometimes Richie Sambora) would sing ballads such as "Bed of Roses", "Always", or "Living in Sin" from a smaller stage closer to the crowd, while the rest of the band performed on the main stage.